 If you plan on travelling by bicycle, take a look at our information on cycling in Scotland.

-Traffic Scotland is a great source of up-to-date traffic information, whilst you can also use Transport Direct to plan your route.
+Traffic Scotland is a great source of up-to-date traffic information.

 For information about all public transport in Scotland, the best place to check for information and timetables is the Traveline site; you can also download their handy mobile app or call them on 0871 200 22 33.